jpschewe/fll-sw/src/main/documentation/InstructionsForRunningTheSoftware.md

 See the [training presentation](training/computer-training.odp) for an overview presentation of running a tournament.

+See [challenge description notes](challenge-description.md) for information about writing challenge descriptions.

 ## Loading from a saved database

 If you, or someone else, setup the database previously you can then load that database onto the server.
 To do that visit http://localhost:9080/setup on the server and then use the middle section of the page to specify a database to load.
 If you connect from the server you don't need to know the username and password.